 This year I have come to realise that Germany is a fantastic destination for family travel.
 When I was given the opportunity to visit the country again to find out about the best things to do in Hamburg with kids, I knew I wanted to share it with Brook, my 3 year old daughter.
 We left Daddy and Indie at home for the weekend, and we headed to the Holiday Inn Express at Stansted Airport to begin our Hamburg with kids adventure.

-I was really looking forward to sharing a new place and new experiences with my daughter, and for me travelling with children is the ultimate in quality time spent together.
+I was really looking forward to sharing a new place and new experiences with my daughter, and for me travelling with children is the ultimate in spending quality time together.
 As a family, we believe it’s really important to make time for being with our children individually and I know Daddy and Indie had an awesome time back in the UK while we were on our Hamburg weekend break.

 Travelling with kids does take effort, but I firmly believe it’s well worth it given what they will see, learn and do while they are visiting new places.
 Hamburg is a great destination to visit with kids, as it’s so easy to get around both via public transport and on foot.
-Getting around with a Hamburg with kids was no problem at all, mostly because the city is incredibly flat.
+Getting around Hamburg with kids was no problem at all, mostly because the city is incredibly flat.

 During our city break we used a 3 day Hamburg Card which provided us both with unlimited access to public transport including bus, train and harbour ferry.
 It also included great discounts on Hamburg tourist attractions.
 A Hamburg Card for one adult and 3 children aged between 6 and 14 for 3 days is only 25.50 Euros (children under 6 years travel free).